Mugabe leaves legacy of economic ruin, upheaval in Zimbabwe

 The Marange diamond fields, discovered in 2009, proved an unexpected windfall.
 The high-quality gemstones in easily exploited alluvial fields brought in billions of dollars.
 Mugabe used the army to take over the area and the mines were nationalized, cutting out British and Chinese companies that had been operating there.
 But very little of the funds from the diamonds went into state coffers to help the country's dilapidated education and health services.
 Mugabe, his family and his closest allies amassed world-class fortunes.

 Once the land of liberation from white minority rule, Zimbabwe became one of fear as a result of Mugabe's far-reaching domestic spy network, the Central Intelligence Organization.
 Hundreds of opposition supporters were killed or disappeared during election campaigns.
-Many more were tortured, such as Jestina Mukoko, who was tortured for weeks and after her release bravely advocated for the rights of those detained.
+Many more were tortured, such as Jestina Mukoko, who after her release from prison bravely advocated for the rights of those detained.

 It is hard to remember that Mugabe once enjoyed international praise for bringing Zimbabwe to independence.
 Throughout the 1970s he directed a deadly, effective guerrilla war against Rhodesia's white minority rule regime.
 When he won the 1980 elections, he was relatively unknown.
 The country, and the world at large, was impressed by his impeccable, carefully enunciated Oxford English.
 He endorsed racial reconciliation to wide acclaim.
 He was nominated for a Nobel Peace Prize.

-Note: EDITOR'S NOTE — Andrew Meldrum reported in Zimbabwe from shortly after independence in 1980 until 2003, when he was expelled from the country.
-He is AP's Acting Africa Editor, based in Johannesburg.